jwinters2/chess/README.md

   Castling is either "O-O" for kingside, and "O-O-O" for queenside.
   Lowercase O's ("o") and zeros ("0") will also work.

-  Promotion is written as "a7-b8-q" or "a7 a8 q", which will move from a7 to a8,
-  promoting to a queen.

   You can also click on the starting square, then the ending square, or the starting square again to cancel the selection.
-As of now, you cannot promote a pawn with only the mouse.
-I'll have to write a piece-selection-menu at some point.
-But for now please just type the move.

 To exit: